Idaho First-Time Home-Buying Assistance Programs & Grants

-The Gem State’s relatively affordable and attractive housing has been luring both local first-time homebuyers and residents from nearby high-cost states like California for years.
-In February 2024 home prices were up 8.4% year-over-year with the median home price hitting $484,100, according to Redfin.
+The Gem State’s relatively affordable and attractive housing has been luring both local first-time homebuyers and residents from nearby higher-cost states like California for years.
+In April 2025 home prices were relatively flat year-over-year with the median sale price sitting at $473,700, which is also the U.S. median price, according to Redfin.

-The decline of available properties for sale continues to fuel demand in Idaho.
-The number of homes for sale dropped close to 20% year over year.
-To find your footing when you’re working with a tight budget in this competitive market, it helps to be familiar with the programs available to first-time homebuyers in Idaho.
+Given that the number of homes for sale here has increased five percent over the last year, it might be a good time to look for a home in Idaho.
+To find your footing when you’re working with a tight budget in a competitive market, it helps to be familiar with the programs available to first-time homebuyers in Idaho.

 4 Idaho Programs for First-Time Homebuyers